mac-vz/macvz/README.md

 The major difference is macvz uses macOS new [Virtualization API](https://developer.apple.com/documentation/virtualization?language=objc) instead of QEMU for spinning up VM's.

-References used in the project,
-1. Go Binding for MAC Virtualization API - https://github.com/Code-Hex/vz

 # Requirements
 - Higher or equal to macOS monterey (12.2)
 - Golang